SeanRogan/Centinal/README.md

 3. Receives real-time market data messages
 4. Processes and validates the data
 5. Persists to TimescaleDB with proper indexing
-6. Provides REST API access to the stored data

 ## Monitoring